Ethics in statistics and research

 Meetings

-NSDEC will meet at least four times a year.
-The Chair of NSDEC may convene additional meetings as deemed necessary.
+NSDEC will meet on a quarterly basis.
+The Chair of NSDEC may convene additional meetings as deemed necessary and NSDEC may transact business via correspondence as necessary.

 Reporting